0xDarioSanchez/Lance/README.md

 4. Payments settle instantly on Stellar, viewable on Stellar Explorer.

 ## Stellar Components Used
-- **Stellar SDK (JavaScript)**: Integrates frontend with Stellar for account management, payments, and contract calls.
+- **Stellar SDK**: Integrates frontend with Stellar for account management, payments, and contract calls.
 - **Soroban**: Rust-based smart contracts for escrow (create, fund, release, timeout).
 Deployed on Futurenet testnet.
 - **Horizon API**: Queries ledger for transaction history and account balances.
 - **Freighter Wallet**: Browser extension for user authentication and transaction signing.